Axia-Tech/AXIA-AppChain-Explorer/README.md

 ![AXIA](./public/AXIA-blue-logo.png)
-# AXIA Block Explorer
+# AXChain Block Explorer

 <!-- about the project -->
 ## About The Project

-[AXIA Block Explorer] is a minimal block explorer for AXIA Network.
+[AXChain Block Explorer] is a minimal block explorer for AXIA Network.
 It does not use a database, and can be configured to point at any remote RPC node for any EVM-based network.
 The goal of the Explorer is to provide a resource for network information and block exploration with only an Ethereum EPC endpoint.

 Explorer Features:
 - Display chain id